Skip to main content

 4. Goldwater at UNO

-This national recognition not only honors Tai and Isabelle's accomplishments but also provides them with a platform to thrive.
-With scholarship funding and a robust network at their disposal, they are poised to conquer new heights in their academic pursuits.
-Dr. Lucy Morrison, Director of the Office of National Scholarships and Fellowships, “encourages fellow students, especially sophomores and juniors, to think about applying for such nationally competitive awards, a UNO’s track record with such efforts is consistent.”
+With scholarship funding and a robust network at their disposal, Abby is poised to conquer new heights in her academic pursuits.
+Dr. Lucy Morrison, Director of the Office of National Scholarships and Fellowships, “encourages fellow students, especially sophomores and juniors, to think about applying for such nationally competitive awards, as UNO has a consistent record of achievement in this area.”

 As a community, UNO is committed to empowering our students and unlocking their full potential.
-Through the Office of National Scholarships and Fellowships, we provide unparalleled support to help students pursue prestigious scholarships and awards.
-For those eager to embark on a similar journey, reach out to Dr. Morrison at unoonsf@unomaha.edu and let your aspirations take flight.
-Congratulations once again to Tai and Isabelle – you inspire us all with your boundless passion and unwavering dedication!
+Through the Office of National Scholarships and Fellowships, we provide unparalleled support to help students pursue prestigious awards.
+For those eager to embark on a similar journey, reach out to Dr. Morrison.

 Year Awardee